maxwellvalasek/fullstack-take-home/README.md

 ## Backend
 **Completing the API**
-Please fill in the blank for the `POST /upload` endpoint
+Please fill in the blank for the `POST /upload` endpoint to make the endpoint functional

+Run the server using the following:
 ```bash
 pip install fastapi uvicorn python-multipart pydantic
 uvicorn main:app --reload